 The associate degree General Education program consists of 21 credits that are distributed among two General Education components:

 A restriction is placed on students in majors that are closely linked to the Knowledge Domains areas of Natural Sciences, Arts, Humanities, and Social and Behavioral Sciences, in order to ensure that they participate in the full breadth of General Education.
 These students may not use a course in their academic major to satisfy one of the Knowledge Domains area requirements.
-For example, an Economics major may not use an economics course to fulfill his/her social and behavioral sciences requirement.
+For example, an ECON major may not use an ECON course to fulfill their social and behavioral sciences requirement.

 The General Education program extends the concept of flexibility to all aspects of the degree program.
 Penn State wants students to use General Education as an opportunity to experiment and explore, to take academic risks, to discover things they did not know before, and to learn to do things they have not done before.

 To these ends, students may, with the permission of their adviser and dean's representative, substitute a 200- to 499-level course for an Arts, Humanities, Natural Sciences, or Social and Behavioral Sciences course found on the General Education list.
 For example, a student may take a 400-level course in history and use it to meet the General Education requirement satisfied by a comparable lower level history course.